Research Protections Policies

 - The PI must notify (see “Submission Procedure” below) the IRE as soon as:

-- His/her research directly involves one or more of the fifteen agents and toxins listed above; or
+- Their research directly involves one or more of the fifteen agents and toxins listed above; or

-- He/she anticipates that his/her research with one or more of the fifteen agents and toxins listed will also produce, aim to produce, or can be reasonably anticipated to produce one or more of the seven experimental effects listed above; or
+- They anticipate that their research with one or more of the fifteen agents and toxins listed will also produce, aim to produce, or can be reasonably anticipated to produce one or more of the seven experimental effects listed above; or

-- He/she concludes that his/her research with one or more of the fifteen agents and toxins listed above that also produces, aims to produce, or can be reasonably anticipated to produce one or more of the seven experimental effects listed above may meet the definition of DURC and should be considered or reconsidered by the IRE for its DURC potential.
+- They conclude that their research with one or more of the fifteen agents and toxins listed above that also produces, aims to produce, or can be reasonably anticipated to produce one or more of the seven experimental effects listed above may meet the definition of DURC and should be considered or reconsidered by the IRE for its DURC potential.

 - The PI must also: